 The Iowa Department of Agriculture and Land Stewardship (IDALS) is participating in the National Johne's Disease Control Program, which provides guidelines for detecting infected animals and minimizing risks to herd mates through management practices.
-The goal of Voluntary Johne's Disease Program is to certify Johne's negative herds according to the USDA definitions.
-IDALS has funding to subsidize producers' lab fees and veterinary participation in risk assessment.
+The goal of the Johne's Disease Program is to certify Johne's negative herds according to the USDA definitions.
 Participation in the program is completely voluntary and the confidentiality of test results will be maintained within the limits of Iowa law.
-For more information, please contact Dr. Eiben, Iowa Johne’s Disease Coordinator, (IDALS), at 515-281-0866 or your state district veterinarian.
+For more information, please contact Dr. Gary Eiben (Iowa Johne’s Disease Coordinator) at IDALS (515-669-6095) or your state district veterinarian.

 Please feel free to contact Dr. Drew Magstadt (firstname.lastname@example.org, 515-294-1950) at the ISU VDL with questions/concerns regarding sampling, diagnostic testing, and results or to discuss strategies for herd evaluation.